 The only difference I’m seeing between a latte and a latte macchiato is the order that they’re poured in.
 The latte macchiato generally uses whole milk to balance a stronger espresso and comes off more bold because the espresso is poured over the milk.
 The latte is 2% milk poured over espresso so it mixes together right away, making it slightly more delicate.

 - Sugar: I used dark brown sugar but you can use either light or dark.

 - Apple Butter: I tried this with both sweetened and unsweetened apple butter.
 You can use any of them, just one will obviously be a little sweeter.
-You can use store bought or use my homemade apple butter recipe.
+You can use store bought or make your own using my instant pot apple butter recipe.
 If you don’t have an instant pot, you can also make apple butter in a crock pot!

 - Water: The water brings everything together and you don’t want to boil the mixture too long so the water doesn’t evaporate and make the syrup too thick.